Slow Cooker Chicken Stock

 - Gives You Many Health Benefits Besides the rich nutrition you get from it, you also get other health benefits.
 An excellent (long) article on the topic was published by the Weston Price Foundation, called Why Broth is Beautiful.
 Here we learn that the gelatin rich broth helps the digestibility of our entire meal, supports liver function, as well as aiding bone and teeth health through the easily absorbed minerals.

-Ok—if that doesn’t convince you I am not sure what will!
+Ok—if that doesn’t convince you to try Slow Cooker Chicken Stock I am not sure what will!

-I recently decided it was time to stop making excuses and try out a slow cooker recipe for chicken broth.
+I recently decided it was time to stop making excuses and try out a Slow Cooker Chicken Stock.
 I found a recipe on Modern Alternative Kitchen by Jill for homemade chicken stock (I love this blog and Jill’s suggestions on how to slowly eliminate processed foods from your families diets—check it out).

 She uses a whole chicken, cooks it in the slow cooker first then uses the bone, veggies, leftover broth and water to create her stock.
 Can’t get much easier or tastier than this!